 For example, the award might go to a community kitchen or garden, to a food education project or to a food business that donates a portion of its profits back to the community.
 It could go to an ethical food entrepreneur, a chef or a retail business.
 It could go to a large-scale national project or a small project based in one community.
 (See the Guild website for profiles of previous winners: http://www.irishfoodwritersguild.ie/community-food-award.html) The important considerations are that the project is well managed and transparent and that it has a positive relationship with the community in which it operates.

-If you would like to enter, please email the Guild secretary, Caroline Hennessy, at firstname.lastname@example.org for an application form.
+If you would like to enter, please email the Guild secretary, Caroline Hennessy, at firstname.lastname@example.org for an application form or download below.
 There is no entry fee.